-In a nutshell, data science is all about obtaining insights from data.
-For example:
+In a nutshell, data science is all about obtaining insights from data to achieve a goal, for example:

 - Predict stock prices. - Identify who may develop a disease (diabetes, cancer, Alzheimer, etc.). - Identify which genes trigger a certain disease. - Determine how species evolve, in particular bacteria and viruses that may be harmful to people. - Classify things.
 For example, people, using faces or walk patterns. - Understand how the brain works.
 For example, analyzing brain images/videos/data. - Predict solar flares. - Identify fraud (credit, clicks, identity, etc.). - Targeted advertisement (recommender systems).